fear-ai/wpages/HStrip.md

 - No sanitizer pipeline or ruleset implemented yet.
 - No import tooling yet for WP-CLI or editor workflows.
 - No validation or policy enforcement for links, images, or shortcodes.
-- UTF-8 support and validation are delayed; ASCII-only output remains the default.
+- UTF-8 output is optional via `--utf` or `--raw`; validation remains minimal and ASCII-only output is still the default.
-- No Unicode normalization or escaping policy implemented.
+- Unicode normalization is limited to NFKD in the ASCII-only path; no broader Unicode escaping policy is implemented.
-- Filename hardening is not implemented; current naming only replaces '/' and trims whitespace.
+- Filename hardening is implemented in `pages_util.safe_filename` (see `PFilename.md`) with Windows-safe ASCII rules and length limits.
 - Current table/list behavior and limitations are documented in `PContent.md`.

 ### Implementation References